 This cool apartment building is on my way to the street with all the shops on it.

 This trained set of trees is very difficult to photograph.
 It looks like it was just trimmed.
 I bet it’s incredible with leaves and flowers.
-Ryder… I have another project for y- I mean us.
+Sigh… another project.

 An inflatable bird butt affixed to the window of a flower shop.
 All that’s missing is the inflatable bird crap on the ground underneath him.
 I sense a new purpose in my Dutch life.